-- If concussion has been diagnosed by a health care professional, then student will require written medical clearance by a M.D prior to return to school. - Upon return to school, School Nurse is to review medical clearance documentation and assess any physical/academic accommodations recommended by health care professional. - If physical and/or academic accommodations are recommended then 504 meeting is to be scheduled to implement accommodations. - School nurse notifies the Principal and the teacher of the student's medical status and recommendations before the student returns to class. - Updated medical follow-up and clearance are to be provided by parents/guardians to school for clearance to participate in physical activity and for return to previous academic participation.
+- If a concussion has been diagnosed by a healthcare professional, then the student will require written medical clearance by a physician prior to return to school. - Upon return to school, School Nurse is to review medical clearance documentation and assess any physical/academic accommodations recommended by a healthcare professional. - If physical and/or academic accommodations are recommended then a 504 meeting will be scheduled to implement accommodations. - School nurse notifies the Principal and the teacher of the student's medical status and recommendations before the student returns to class. - Updated medical follow-up and clearance are to be provided by parents/guardians to school for clearance to participate in physical activity and for return to previous academic participation.